elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### Data Types
 Data types are important because they illustrate the kind of value in the variable and tells us what operations can be performed on any particular data.
 Down below is an intuitive definition  of what a data type is:

-* An attribute of data that informs the interper on how to classify the variable.
+* An attribute of data that informs the interpreter on how to classify the variable.

-In Python there are four categories of data types: *numeric, squential, booleans, and dictonary* I have created a diagram of these categories of data types along with their respective data types down below.
+In Python there are four categories of data types: *numeric, sequential, Booleans, and dictionary* I have created a diagram of these categories of data types along with their respective data types down below.

 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/DataTypes.PNG" width="85%" height="85%"></p>